LordBao666/Java-Servlets-and-JSP-Murach/README.md

 it talks about how to deal with different formats of files, the technique we  have being using all the time.

+## Chapter21 -- How to work with JavaServer Faces
+Since it has nothing to do with the Section 5 -- The Music Store Website,  I skip it.